sveltevietnam/sveltevietnam.dev/README.md

 ## Status

 > [!IMPORTANT]
-> This site is in active design & development; roadmap and progress can be tracked at the [sveltevietnam.dev project board](https://github.com/orgs/sveltevietnam/projects/1).
+> This site is in active design & development; [join the Discord server][socials.discord] and have a chat with us, or see the [Roadmap](https://sveltevietnam.dev/roadmap).

 ## Contributing